videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-screen-share-track.md

 ### Parameters

 - **encoderConfig**:

   - type: `String`
   - required: `false`
   - default: `h360p_w640p`
   - Allowed values : [Check all the allowed values here.](./encoding-profiles#encoding-profiles-for-screen-share-track)
-  - It will be the encoderConfigs you can want to use for this Video Track.
+  - It will be the encoderConfigs you can want to use for the Video Track.

 - **optimizationMode**
   - type: `String`